‘Scrubs’ writer-producer arrested again on rape allegations

-(KTLA) – A Hollywood writer and producer was arrested again on Tuesday for a series of rape allegations involving five women.
+A Hollywood television writer and producer was arrested again on Tuesday for a series of rape allegations involving five women.

 Weinberg was a co-executive producer on hit shows such as “Scrubs,” “Californication,” and “Anger Management,” and has credits dating back to the mid-90s, according to his IMDB page.